Thomas-George-T/File-Processing-Comparative-Analytics/README.md

 # Description
-- Writing a Mapper and reducer in Java(Map Reduce program) to find out the word count of a sample input text file from the terminal in Ubuntu
+- Writing a Mapper and Reducer class in Java(MapReduce program) to find out the word count of a sample input text file from the terminal in Ubuntu

 ## Steps for running Map Reduce programs on Hadoop Ecosystem